Docutils | Overview | About | Users | Reference | Developers

 .. role:: link(rewrite)

-:transform: .txt|.html
+:transform: .rst|.html

 and then to use it::

-for more information see :link:`README.txt`
+for more information see :link:`README.rst`

 it would be useful if it supported an additional option